robertwayne/axum-htmx/README.md

 header is not present, which is useful if you want to make an entire router, say `/api`, only accessible via htmx requests.

-_It should be noted that this is NOT a replacement for authentication.
+_It should be noted that this is NOT a replacement for an auth guard.
 A user can trivially set the `HX-Request` header themselves.
-This is merely a convenience for preventing users from receiving partial responses without full context.
-If you need to secure an endpoint, you should be using a proper authentication system._
+This is merely a convenience for preventing users from receiving partial responses without context.
+If you need to secure an endpoint, you should be using a proper auth system._

 ## Example: Extractors